 - There are a variety of ways to finance your education beyond financial aid.
 These include tuition payment plans, parent loans and student loans.

 Union consistently ranks in the top tier among schools that provide the biggest return on their investment.
-In 2014, Union was cited in the Top 20 in a Wall Street Journal ROI ranking.
-Union was also ranked #6 on the Forbes list of liberal arts colleges whose graduates earn the most.
+Union was also ranked #11 on the Forbes list of liberal arts colleges whose graduates earn the most.